 As the population has become more diverse, Asians and Pacific Islanders have woven new threads into the culture.
 A large number of young New Zealanders travel and work overseas, many of them teaching English in countries like Japan, Korea and China.
 This created a channel of influences from those countries to New Zealand.

 In the main urban areas, 97% of households have telephones.
-In rural areas the rate is still well above 90%.
-In 2006 two-thirds of all private dwellings had access to the internet at home.
+In rural areas the rate is well above 90%.
+In 2006, two-thirds of all private dwellings had access to the internet at home.
 Almost all children had access to computers at school.

 About 90% of all households have access to at least one motor vehicle.
 In 2001, two in three New Zealanders travelled to work by car.
 Only one in 20 walked or ran to work.

 New Zealanders love their cars.
-There are two million vehicles for four million people, making the ownership rate one of the world’s highest – it ranked eighth in 1997, with 560 cars per 1,000 people.
+There are four million vehicles for five million people, making the ownership rate one of the world’s highest – New Zealand ranked eighth in 1997, with 560 cars per 1,000 people.

 Between 1962 and 1995, the number of recorded offences per 1,000 population increased nearly fourfold.